kevintucker/echo-seekers/README.md

 # 🎮 Echo Seekers: Twilight Restoration

 A rich 3D open-world fantasy adventure game built with **Three.js** in a **buildless ESM environment**.
 Explore a magical twilight realm, complete quests, discover a thriving village, and restore ancient magic to the world.
+This is an empathy base game for kids designed to show them compassion to wildlife and animals.
+Dragons are usually portrayed as montrous but you can see for yourself how tame and gentle they are by feeding them and being their owner.
+The players are rewarded for their kindness and compassion to the dragons.
+This is where the Enable AI-native interactive worlds evolve beyond scripted behavior.
+It's AI driven to reward the players who feed their dragon and care for them the best.

 ![Game Banner](https://img.shields.io/badge/Three.js-0.160.0-blue) ![Status](https://img.shields.io/badge/Status-Active-success) ![License](https://img.shields.io/badge/License-MIT-green)